 Participants and demographics

 A total of 666 trainees participated in the survey.
-91.1% (n=607/666) of respondents were enrolled in O&G specialty training, giving an approximate response rate of 30% of all UK and Irish trainees.
+Of these, 91.1% (607/666) of respondents were enrolled in O&G specialty training, giving an approximate response rate of 30% of all UK and Irish trainees.
 Junior and senior trainees represented 32.1% and 55% of respondents, respectively.
 The remaining 12.9% were in non-training grades or academic posts.
-Overall, 67.8% (n=451/666) of participants were based in a tertiary gynaecological oncology centre at the time of survey completion.
-Incomplete questionnaires were returned by 14.3% (n=95/666).
+Overall, 67.8% (451/666) of participants were based in a tertiary gynaecological oncology centre at the time of survey completion.
+Incomplete questionnaires were returned by 14.3% (95/666).
 For transparency, participant drop out is summarised in the supplementary data.
 Of note, there were no overt differences in the characteristics of trainees who submitted incomplete data and those who completed the full survey.
 It is possible that the participants who submitted incomplete responses did not feel appropriately qualified to complete the survey or may have found the length of the survey unacceptable.

 Training in the care of older adults

-In total, 8.9% (n=59/666) of the respondents reported never having received any training on the care of older adults.
-More than half received formal undergraduate (62.1%, n=413/666) and/or postgraduate (50.2%, n=334/666) training, such as a post in elderly medicine.
-Only 24.8% (n=165/666) of respondents reported having received training relevant to the care of older adults during their hospital induction.
-Overall, two thirds of trainees (66.6%, n=425/638) did not feel that their postgraduate training adequately prepared them for the perioperative management of frail patients.
+In total, 8.9% (59/666) of the respondents reported never having received any training on the care of older adults.
+More than half received formal undergraduate (62.1%, 413/666) and/or postgraduate (50.2%, 334/666) training, such as a post in elderly medicine.
+Only 24.8% (165/666) of respondents reported having received training relevant to the care of older adults during their hospital induction.
+Overall, two thirds of trainees (66.6%, 425/638) did not feel that their postgraduate training adequately prepared them for the perioperative management of frail patients.
 Perceived adequacy of postgraduate training was strongly associated with greater confidence in managing frail patients in the perioperative period (p<0.01).

 Frailty

-36.7% (n=234/638) of trainees felt confident in their ability to assess and manage a frail patient preoperatively.
+A total of 36.7% (234/638) of trainees felt confident in their ability to assess and manage a frail patient preoperatively.
 No differences were seen between trainees who had received formal training in the care of older adults and those who had not (p=0.14).
-Use of a validated frailty assessment tool in preoperative evaluation of patients was uncommon, with only 9.2% (n=59/638) of respondents regularly using these.
+Use of a validated frailty assessment tool in preoperative evaluation of patients was uncommon, with only 9.2% (59/638) of respondents regularly using these.
 Trainees were asked to identify key characteristics of a frailty assessment tool.
-The majority of trainees correctly identified that level of independence with activities of daily living (91.4%, n=560/613), medical comorbidities (89.7%, n=550/613), social support (76.3%, n=468/613), number of regular medications (71.6%, n=439/613) and weight loss (67.9%, n=416/613) were components of frailty assessment tools (figure 1).
-Interestingly, 40.8% (n=250/613) of respondents thought gender was considered during a frailty assessment, and only 10.9% (n=67/613) identified that chronological age is not routinely considered.
+The majority of trainees correctly identified that level of independence with activities of daily living (91.4%, 560/613), medical comorbidities (89.7%, 550/613), social support (76.3%, 468/613), number of regular medications (71.6%, 439/613) and weight loss (67.9%, 416/613) were components of frailty assessment tools (Figure 1).
+Interestingly, 40.8% (250/613) of respondents thought gender was considered during a frailty assessment, and only 10.9% (67/613) identified that chronological age is not routinely considered.
 There were no significant differences in the responses from junior and senior trainees.
-Crucially, only 0.65% of trainees (n=4/613) correctly identified all diagnostic features commonly included in frailty assessment tools.
+Crucially, only 0.65% of trainees (4/613) correctly identified all diagnostic features commonly included in frailty assessment tools.

 Perceived confidence in management of older patients